Homeomorphism of S^1 and Factorization: Introduction

-An overarching question is whether there is anything special about the obvious ordering of factors, $p=$identity.
-As illustrated above, our tentative hypothesis is that for absolute type conditions, there is no need to restrict $p$, whereas for almost sure type questions, restrictions on $p$ are important.
-There is no analogue of this ordering issue in the theory of Verblunsky coefficients.
-In the analogy with the theory of loop groups, there is a need for ordering, there are special orderings (related to factorization in the associated Weyl group), Toeplitz determinants factor, measures factor, etc, in the associated coordinates.
-But the special Kac-Moody algebra structure of the loop group setting does not appear here.
-The lack of this special algebraic structure may simply doom this whole project.
+Is there anything special about the obvious ordering of factors, $p(n)=n$?
+One would suspect that restrictions on ordering would be important for almost sure type questions.
+We do impose a restriction in Subsection \ref{subsectCantor-like}, but it is not clear this is essential.
+In the theory of root subgroup factorization for loop groups, there is a need for ordering, and there are special orderings, related to factorization in the associated Weyl group.
+But the special Kac-Moody algebra structure of the loop group setting is lacking in our context.

+In root subgroup factorization for loop groups, the analogue of the Plancherel formula is an exact factorization for Toeplitz determinants, or in representation theoretic terms, fundamental matrix coefficients; see e.g. \cite{[9]} and \cite{PP}.
+This is the key ingredient in the proof of the loop group analogue of Question \ref{sobolevquestion}.
+There are natural analogues of Toeplitz operators (with a composition operator in place of multiplication operator, see e.g. Subsection \ref{trifact}) and highest weight representations in the present context, but the corresponding determinants and matrix coefficients do not seem to factor exactly, and we do not know how to control the (what appear to be small) correction terms.